It’s fair to say that Chris Cloete and Three Red Kings go back a long way. Let me explain.

 When we talk an openside flanker, we need to look at what their primary role is – usually, that’s ball security and ball theft.
 As you’d imagine, a guy with Cloete’s physical specifications is a nightmare over the ball, almost impossible to shift once he gets over the ball either in attack or defence.

 Look at his work here on this phase.
 Smart footwork, good speed over the ground and excellent shoulder work over the ball to defend against Blue #2 who’s on the prowl.
-His low centre of gravity over the ball mean this ruck is won, no questions asked.
+His low centre of gravity over the ball means this ruck is won, no questions asked.

 When I look at an openside protecting his own ball, I pay close attention to his running lines on first phase.
 When you see arcing runs to the breakdown, what you’re actually seeing is slowness to the breakdown – wasted steps.
 When I see a flanker making straight lines to the breakdown, I see a flanker with good instincts.